 The shape of our body, total overall body weight we carry, and how that weight is distributed over a mattress surface rank only second to the position we sleep in.
 It comes down to determining what part these key factors play in relieving crucial pressure points and being able to offer correct spinal alignment in a mattress that will stand the test of time.
 No two people have the exact same shape and weight and these are differences you will want to take note of when choosing your next mattress.

 Next to sleeping position, our body weight and shape will play the biggest role in how well each layer relieves pressure and supports you for proper spinal alignment.
-There are many differences in needs between people with different weights and shapes … so lets take a look at what they are.
+There are many differences in needs between people of different weights and shapes … so let’s take a look at what they are.

 These firmer support layers can help stop the heavier parts of the body from sinking and sagging down too far, a position that can push the spine out of alignment.
 Examples of comfort layer thickness compared to body weight.